 We can see that it’s some sort of invoicing application.
 We could deduce this from seeing User and Invoice models, but looking at services like this tells us much more: we know the exact paths of user interaction within the application.
 We know it allows users to create invoices, correct them, and pay for them, and additionally register with their Google account and change passwords.

-Rails services has the benefit of concentrating the core logic of the application in a separate object, instead of scattering it around controllers and models.
+Ruby on Rails services has the benefit of concentrating the core logic of the application in a separate object, instead of scattering it around controllers and models.

 Let’s take a look at how one could go about implementing a service.

 The common characteristic among all services is their lifecycle: